 This stew is available from the most humble of restaurants to the fanciest, and often offered as the meal of the day special.
 We recommend Rincón Tipico and El Portón, both authentic, inexpensive, and within a half-block, from each other (3a Avenida Sur & 6a Calle Oriente) though you may find a version that you like elsewhere.

 Jocon is another traditional sauce – also a national dish, made from green tomatillo sauce, heavy on cilantro, and thickened with sesame seeds.
-Usually accompanied with chicken and white rice.
+It’s usually accompanied by chicken and white rice.

-This pig head stew is one of those dishes that might take some time to get used to.
+This pig head stew is one of those dishes that might take some time to get used to – local old-timers love it.
 It’s fine, as long as you’re not overthinking about the bits of pig’s heart, tongue, ears, kidney, brain, and liver you’re eating.
 Usually accompanied with white rice.
 If you can get past the squeamishness, it’s a tasty stew worth eating.

 Chiles Rellenos (CHEE-leh re-YEH-no)